YagoBiermann/TerminAI/readme.md

 Allows you to customize the behavior of your model by writing instructions in the file ``personas.json``.

 ### Template
-    "Persona-Alias-for-env-file":{
-        "name": "Desired name of your model",
-        "description": "describe how it should behave"
-    },
     <!-- example -->
     "Alyx": {
         "name": "Alyx",